zeek/spicy/doc/programming/parsing.rst

 original input to be transformed.
 The filter calls an internally provided unit method :spicy:method:`unit::forward` to pass any transformed data on to the main unit that it's attached to.
-The filter can call ``forward`` arbitrary many times, each time forwarding a subsequent chunk of input.
+The filter can call ``forward`` arbitrarily many times, each time forwarding a subsequent chunk of input.
 To attach a filter to a unit, one calls the method :spicy:method:`unit::connect_filter` with an instance of the filter's type.
-Putting that all together, this is an example of simple a filter that upper-cases all input before the main parsing unit gets to see it:
+Putting that all together, this is an example of a simple a filter that upper-cases all input before the main parsing unit gets to see it: